Alexa Skills Marketing Guidelines

 - Fire tablet (as a general reference only please include the correct model name when referring to a specific tablet, e.g., Fire HD 8).

-- Please note that any use of Amazon Trademarks must conform with the Amazon Trademark Guidelines.
+- Any use of Amazon Trademarks must conform with the Amazon Trademark Guidelines.

 - Don’t use the terms "personal assistant" or "virtual assistant" to describe or in the same context as Alexa.